yashviraja9/YashvisBookStore/YashvisBookStore/README.txt

 To make it accessible by the project, register it Startup.cs in the ConfigureServices method, add using statement.

-try to build but i get error in startup page, so i just push commits to GitHub.
+try to build but i get error in startup page, 2111100948 - error - Severity	Code	Description	Project	File	Line	Suppression State Error	CS0311	The type 'YashvisBooks.DataAccess.Repository.UnitOfWork' cannot be used as type parameter 'TImplementation' in the generic type or method 'ServiceCollectionServiceExtensions.AddScoped<TService, TImplementation>(IServiceCollection)'.
+There is no implicit reference conversion from 'YashvisBooks.DataAccess.Repository.UnitOfWork' to 'YashvisBooks.DataAccess.Repository.IRepository.IUnitOfWork'.
+YashvisBookStore	C:\Users\W0766432\Source\Repos\YashvisBookStore\YashvisBookStore\Startup.cs	39	Active

+so i just comment out the statement that throw an error and i push commits to GitHub.

 Finish at 2:22pm
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------